zabbonat/AI-COVID19-interdisciplinarity/README.md

 # Project Description
 This project contains a sample of data from CORD-19 concerning AI and COVID-19 with additional information obtained through other databases (semantic scholar, openAlex)

-# Repository structure

-- `/DATA` contains the data used for the econometric model
-    - `data.csv` - csv file

 ## Interdisciplinarity metrics
 |      |  |               |